RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5802/Datasheet/README.md

 ### Hardware

 The hardware specification is categorized into four parts.
 It discusses the pinouts of the module and its corresponding functions and diagrams.
-It also covers the electrical and mechanical characteristics that include the tabular data of the functionalities and standard values of the RAK5802 WisBlock™ Module.
+It also covers the electrical and mechanical characteristics that include the tabular data of the functionalities and standard values of the RAK5802 WisBlock Module.

 #### Pin Definition

-##### RAK5802 Module

 **Figure 2** shows the pin number of the sensor connector of the RAK5802 module.